Dillwynia uncinata

+Description

-DescriptionDillwynia uncinata is an erect, spreading shrub that typically grows to a height of about 50 cm and has silky-hairy upper stems.
+Dillwynia uncinata is an erect, spreading shrub that typically grows to a height of about 50 cm and has silky-hairy upper stems.
 The leaves are cylindrical, mostly 3–7 mm long, about 0.5 mm wide on a petiole up to 1 mm long.
 The flowers are arranged in more or less sessile groups of two to five, each flower on a pedicel 1–2 mm long.
 The sepals are hairy, 4–5 mm long and the standard petal is 8–10 mm long and yellow with a red centre.
 The wings are slightly shorter and the keel shortest and reddish.
 Flowering occurs from September to November.

 Taxonomy and naming

 This species was first formally described in 1853 by Nikolai Turczaninow in Bulletin de la Société impériale des naturalistes de Moscou and was given the name Eutaxia uncinata.
 In 1916, John McConnell Black changed the name to Dillwynia uncinata in the Transactions and Proceedings of the Royal Society of South Australia.
 The specific epithet (uncinata) means "hooked" or "barbed", referring to the leaves.